arabbitplays/Zettelkasten/🔴Fleeting/Eclipse Modeling Framework.md

 EObject ebStudi = DiplomFactory.eINSTANCE.createStudent(); EClass studiClass = ebStudi.eClass(); ebStudi.eSet(studiClass.getEStructuralFeature("matrNr"), 1146018);
 ```

+### Code Generation

 - Ecore classes are [[Model Transformations | transformed]] into two construct, the interface class and the implementation class
 ![[Pasted image 20250311113905.png]]
+- Automatic generation of
+	- model implementation
+	- editors and views for Eclipse
+	- Junit Test Skeletons
+- Handwritten code can be added
+	- when the @generated annotion is removed, the method is not regenerated on changes

 ---

 Origin: